open-vianu/vianu-fraudcrawler/README.md

 For setting up the search we need 5 main objects
 - `search_term`: The search term for the query.
+- `language`: The Language used in SerpAPI ('hl') and for related search terms (within optional enrichement)
-- `location`: The SerpAPI location used for the query.
+- `location`: The SerpAPI location ('gl') used for the query.
 - `deepness`: Defines the search depth.
 - `context`: The context prompt to use for detecting relevant products